-Measure the hoop's circumference, mark the location for a hole, then mark another hole location on opposite side of hoop.
+Measure the hoop's circumference and mark the location for a hole.
+Then mark another hole location on opposite side of hoop.
 Using a 3/4-inch drill bit, drill holes at marks.

 Thread a small washer and a nut onto the rod about 10 inches from one end.
 Insert the rod through the hole at the hoop's top.
 Tighten with another small washer and a nut on the hoop's inside.

 Place one nut and one large washer on the rod, then insert the rod through the center of the cultivator disc.
 The cultivator disc will act as the "plate" your birds will be feeding off of.
 Place disc in hoop's center, the large washer flush against the top.
 Tighten the nut.
 With a large washer on the rod's bottom, tighten a nut on the rod.

 Place a small washer and nut on the rod.
 Stretch the hoop; insert the rod in the second hole.
 Tighten the washer and nut.
 Place a small washer and a nut on the bottom of the rod; tighten them against the barrel hoop.
 Thread a coupler onto the bottom of the rod.
 Thread a coupler onto the top of the rod.
 Screw an eye hook into the end of each coupler.